ashleyvansp/ashleyvansp.github.io/curriculum-vitae.md

                     <li>Developed a .NET Core web application to compile personal financial data into a concise analysis report which facilitated investment advisory</li>
                     <li>Identified significant performance enhancement opportunities in the search functionality of a compliance management platform using Apache JMeter</li>
                     <li>Protected against regression defects by updating unit test suites using tools such as Jest and MSTest</li>
-                    <li>Recorded detailed and accurate minutes in client meetings to facilitate planning the upcoming sprint</li>
-                    <li>Organized and hosted a free educational workshop designed to introduce youth to coding and technology</li>
+                    <li>Raised $1000 for the Calgary Food Bank and hosted a free coding workshop for youth through intern-led corporate social responsibility initiatives</li>
                     <li>Contributed to agile development through daily stand-up meetings, frequent releases, and bi-weekly sprint planning</li>
                 </ul>
             </td>